What is Cash Application Process in Accounting & O2C | Cash Applications

 • Automatically matches incoming payments with open invoices using machine learning algorithms.

-• Improves accuracy by handling complex scenarios, such as partial payments and deductions.
+• Improves accuracy by handling complex scenarios, such as partial payments, deductions, and multi-invoice payments.

 2. Smart Remittance Capture with AI